MEET THE ARTIST

 I moved to Bellingen in 2010, after Black Saturday I could no longer live in bushfire country and I had always dreamed of living in a warm place.
 I chose to settle on this part of the coast because many of my opal friends also live here, including Ian ‘Mac’ MaArthur, whose shop and studio space I shared for my first couple of months in town.

 My primary obsession as a goldsmith is with opal.
 I first discovered Queensland boulder opal on a trip around Australia with my daughter in a Kombi.
 Whilst free camping on the Paroo at Eulo I met Garry Berghopher at the Eulo stores and he put me to work setting some of his opal.
 My life has never been the same!
 Prior to this I used to do

-I loved the lifestyle and people of White Cliffs so much that I moved there in August 2013.
-I now live and work in my dugout under the ground and have been creating a range of jewellery featuring opal, antique pottery and glass from the wonderfully inspiring palette of White cliffs.
+I moved to White Cliffs in 2013.
+I lived and worked in a dugout under the ground and created a range of jewellery featuring opal, antique pottery and glass from the wonderfully inspiring palette of White cliffs.